oracle-livelabs/analytics-ai/diversity-and-inclusion/analyze2/analyze2.md

 We want to look at the trend of GAI.
 In other words, we want to see how the GAI Score has been changing over time.

-1. From the homepage, open Data, then click on the Discrimination dataset to create a new Workbook for it.
+1. From the homepage, open Data, then click on the GAI dataset to create a new Workbook for it.
 A workbook is the place where we create visualizations on datasets.

     ![Create a new workbook](images/open-gai.png)